johnny-godoy/johnny-godoy/README.md

 </p>

 ## 💖 Interests
-I'm not really an expert on these fields (yet!), however, I find them fascinating and enjoy reading about them
+I may not be an expert on all of these fields (yet!), however, I find them fascinating and enjoy reading about them:

 ### Academic
 * Interpretable and Explainable Machine Learning
 * Stochastic methods for Optimization
-* Algorithmic Art and Music generation
 * Video Game Development
 * Software Engineering
 * Numerical Analysis